Skip to content

 Of course, this can be accomplished with small breaks throughout the workday as well.
 To encourage employees to take a needed reprieve, there are location-based strategies that can help foster self-care.
 This includes creating “recharge rooms” or other office areas where employees can go to take a moment to relax, calm down, or just breathe.
 These spaces typically have dim lighting, tranquil music or white noise, aromatherapy, comfortable furniture, or other means of promoting mindfulness and rest.
 Remote workers can do the same by having an area away from their computer, dedicated to relaxation, to which they can retreat.

-Cultivate Intelligent Coaching, Perceptyx’s new AI-powered leadership development product, contains a cognitive load tracker that allows users to recognize in real-time when their own workload — such as emails replied to, chat messages sent, and meetings attended — has increased and a self-care break may be needed.
-Users receive updates in their flow of work about their cognitive load, and Cultivate notes whether this load has increased, decreased, or remained about the same.
-This intervention is designed to make users aware of their stress and workloads, which they might lose track of during particularly busy periods, and help reduce after-hours work, burnout, and multitasking.
-By providing objective data to employees on their well-being, organizations can take a proactive approach to help employees recognize when a break or additional support may be useful.
+This type of intervention helps managers stay aware of their stress and workloads, which they might lose track of during particularly busy periods.
+It can also help reduce after-hours work, burnout, and multitasking.
+By providing objective data to employees on their well-being, organizations take a proactive approach to helping employees recognize when a break or additional support may be useful.

 While most leaders are not mental health professionals, they can still be taught how to recognize signs and symptoms of mental health issues and discreetly make employees aware of mental health resources available within the organization.
 Managers do not need to be the sole support system, but they do need to understand how to identify signs and approach the subject with care and empathy.

-The importance of building leaders’ skills around empathy and support is further highlighted by a key finding from a recent Perceptyx study: of employees reporting high anxiety or depression due to a workplace event, direct leaders were the most frequently cited source of support, outpacing other resources such as colleagues, employee assistance programs, peer support programs, and more.
+A recent Perceptyx study reinforces why manager skill-building matters: among employees reporting high anxiety or depression due to a workplace event, direct leaders were the most frequently cited source of support, outpacing employee assistance programs, peer support programs, and colleagues.

-Perceptyx’s Cultivate product adds an automated solution to this problem of developing leader empathy and compassion at scale, analyzing both active feedback from 360 surveys and opt-in passive listening signals from workplace communication channels, such as Slack, Google Workspaces, Microsoft 365, and Microsoft Teams, to identify a manager’s blind spots and coaching needs.
-It then delivers hyper-personalized leadership insights and actionable recommendations to the manager via nudges and a metrics-rich personal dashboard.
+Perceptyx's AI-powered coaching capabilities offer an automated approach to developing leader empathy and compassion at scale.
+The platform analyzes both active feedback from 360 surveys and opt-in passive listening signals from workplace communication channels like Slack, Google Workspaces, Microsoft 365, and Microsoft Teams.
+This analysis identifies a manager's blind spots and coaching needs, then delivers hyper-personalized leadership insights and actionable recommendations via nudges and a metrics-rich personal dashboard.

 Research based on a sample of 2,500 anonymized managers across six different enterprise companies showed that this form of AI coaching could significantly change behavior by nudging managers to provide more detailed feedback and more frequent recognition to employees, while also nudging them to use more positive, empathetic language in their communications.
 By providing these highly tailored insights and development resources to leaders at scale, organizations can more effectively develop the empathetic, supportive leaders that are critical for promoting health and well-being within their teams.